-Short.cm offers detailed statistics that perfectly fits basic needs.
+Short.io provides detailed statistics that perfectly fits basic needs.
 It helps to determine the target audience, the best time for sharing links, and to track the most successful links and domains.
-Here’s the list of detailed explanation.
+Here’s the list metrics with detailed explanation.

 Perfect Timing Frames

 Short.io provides the metrics for determining the time when a link was clicked.

 The date range is the field at the top of the window that lets you choose the specific date for tracking.
 Pre-built date range enables viewing statistics by particular timeframes.

 Last 7 days.

 Last 30 days.